 Create A Garage Floor Plan

-This is the most important garage organization tip of all— stay away from the floor!
-Stick (literally) to the walls and ceilings for storage space.
+This is the most important garage organization tip of all— try not to use the garage floor for any storage!
+Stick to the walls and ceilings for storage space.
 Keep your floor usage to only the area required for wood work bench, vertical shelving units, storage cabinets for garage, and your car.
-Here are some ideas for wall and ceiling storage:

 Garage wall track systems